SAP-samples/kyma-runtime-extension-samples/cap-orders-service/README.md

 npm install
 ```

-3. Install the CAP tools
+3. Install the CAP tools - version @sap/cds-dk@6.3.0 was used at the time of creating this example

 ```shell
 npm i -g @sap/cds-dk